SuperStormer/c2logic/README.md

 -   `__rbx`: stores left hand side of binary ops to avoid clobbering by the right side
 -   `__retaddr__<func_name>`: stores return address of func call

 When writing your code, you must include `c2logic/builtins.h`, which is located in the python include directory (location depends on system, mine is at `~/.local/include/python3.8/`).
+A quick way to find this is `python3 -c 'import sysconfig, os; print(sysconfig.get_path("include",f"{os.name}_user"))'`.

 See [include/builtins.h](./include/builtins.h) for API definitions and [examples](./examples) for API sample usage.